 In Outlook, click or tap File > CRM tab > Options.

 In the Set Personal Options dialog box, click or tap the Email tab.

 To send email messages from Microsoft Dynamics CRM Online for Outlook, in the Select how Microsoft Dynamics CRM for Outlook should integrate email with Microsoft Dynamics CRM section, select the Allow Microsoft Dynamics CRM to send email using Microsoft Dynamics CRM for Outlook check box.

 To automatically link and save incoming email messages as Microsoft Dynamics CRM Online records, select the Check incoming email in Outlook and determine whether an email should be linked and saved as a Microsoft Dynamics CRM record check box.

 Click or tap OK.

-For more information about setting options, see Automatically track and save incoming Outlook email as Microsoft Dynamics CRM email activities.
+For more information about setting options, see Set an option to automatically track incoming Outlook email as activities in CRM for Outlook.